FoV-NeRF: Foveated Neural Radiance Fields for Virtual Reality: Evaluation

-Complementary to the subjective measurement (\Cref{sec:study:user}), we evaluate the perceived quality in an objective fashion.
-Specifically, under all four different scenes (indoor/outdoor, artificial/realistic), we compare {\bf OURS}, {\bf F-GT}, and {\bf NeRF} at individual eccentricity ranges (up to $110$ deg, the capability of the VR HMD) via partial images.
+\paragraph{Conditions and metrics} Complementary to the subjective measurement (\Cref{sec:study:user}), we further objectively validate the perceptual quality at individual eccentricities in a breakdown fashion.
+Specifically, with all four scenes and {\bf GT} as the quality reference, we compare {\bf OURS}, {\bf NeRF}, and an additional image-space spatial foveation {\bf F-GT} \cite{jiang2015salicon}.
+As has been studied to be perceptually identical to {\bf GT}, the {\bf F-GT} condition serves as a spatially adaptive quality reference.

 For each eccentricity range, we compare the deep perceptual similarity (LPIPS) \cite{zhang2018unreasonable} across all scenes.
 LPIPS uses deep neural networks to estimate perceptual similarities between the image provided and a reference image.
+It widely serves as image-based metrics\nothing{ that a perceptual pairwise image distance is calculated to} that quantifies humans' visual similarity judgments.
 Smaller values indicate higher perceptual similarity.
-For each scene, we sample $20$ views with gazes at the middle of the display, resulting in $20$ data per eccentricity value, $21$ eccentricity value per scene ($5$ deg step size), thus $420$ data per scene.
-We used one-way repeated measures ANOVAs to compare effects across three stimuli on each eccentricity range and together.
+Mildenhall et al. \cite{mildenhall2020nerf} also applied LPIPS for quality measurement.
+For each scene, we sample $25$ views with gazes at the middle of the display, resulting in $25$ data per eccentricity value, $21$ eccentricity value per scene ($5$ deg step size), thus $525$ data per scene.
+We used one-way repeated measures ANOVAs to compare effects across three stimuli on LPIPS value of each eccentricity range (IV: stimuli, DV: LPIPS value).
 Paired t-tests with Holm correction were used for all pairwise comparisons between stimuli.
 All tests for significance were made at the $\alpha=0.05$ level.
-The error bars in the graphs show the 95\% confidence intervals of the means.
+The measurement was conducted at individual eccentricity ranges (from $0$ to $110$ deg, the capability of the VR HMD).